Paper Research Materials Inc.

 Its ease of operation and portability makes it ideal for assessing the effectiveness of retention aids, drainage aids, and fines retention, retention of pigments, fillers, dyes, size, and wet end additives in the paper mill or research lab.

-Basic and applied research showing the utility of the Britt Jar led to PRM developing Tappi Standard T-261 and to its recognition as the standard device for analysis of wet end operations.
+Basic and applied research showing the utility of the Britt Jar led to Paper Research Materials developing Tappi Standard T-261 and to its recognition as the standard device for analysis of wet end operations.

-Reliability, clean design, durability and proven track record make the Britt Jar the choice of sales personal and research scientists across the pulp and paper industry.
+Reliability, clean design, durability and proven track record make the Britt Jar the choice of sales personnel and research scientists across the pulp and paper industry.